 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midway is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Midway is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Midway who work in office and administrative support (16.74%), sales jobs (11.29%), and management occupations (10.19%).
+Overall, Midway is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Midway who work in office and administrative support (15.87%), management occupations (15.21%), and sales jobs (8.69%).

 Of important note, Midway is also a city of artists.
 Midway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Midway’s character.

-The education level of Midway citizens is a little higher than the average for US cities and towns: 24.25% of adults in Midway have at least a bachelor's degree.
+The percentage of people in Midway who are college-educated is somewhat higher than the average US community of 21.84%: 26.81% of adults in Midway have at least a bachelor's degree.

-Midway is a somewhat ethnically-diverse city.
 The people who call Midway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midway residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Midway include African, Italian, German, French, and Jamaican.
+Important ancestries of people in Midway include Italian, German, African, French, and Jamaican.

 The most common language spoken in Midway is English.
 Other important languages spoken here include Spanish and German/Yiddish.